-Periodically, you will need to update configure and data files or install product updates for your on-premises (on-prem) deployment.
+Periodically, you will need to update configuration files and models, or install product updates for your on-premises deployment.
+A regularly updated system will be both more secure and more performant than a lagging one.

-If you modify configuration files or update data files or artifacts (for example, apply a new model update), then you will need to restart Docker services to get changes to take effect.
+If you modify configuration files or download new models, then you will need to restart your existing containers to get changes to take effect.

 If you have ever been issued an on-prem license file for specialized, offline/air-gapped deployments, please contact your Deepgram Account Representative for additional documentation about maintaining your license.